EllenBartle/Fluid-Workshop-24/readme.md

 Out experiment is performed as follows:

 1. Create new branch

 2. Change to new branch

 3. Add instructions

 ## VSC test

 Add a change via VScode.

 Add a second change via VScode

+## Pull Request Test

+- Create new branch in local machine
+- Do some changes
+- Push changes (new brnch) to github
+- Do PR
+- Merge/Delete